trannycyborg/SDx1/src/week2/readme.md

 ## Squarelotron

 The main assignment deals with more array manipulations.
-We want you to program a bunch of operations for this object called a Squarelotron.
+There are inversions and rotational operations for the 2D array, which is the object called a Squarelotron.
+There is only one Squarelotron at a time to deal with, although multiple matrices or higher dimensional arrays would be a great challenge.

 A Squarelotron consists basically of a matrix of numbers.
 This matrix can be decomposed as square rings which can flip independently in two different ways: Upside-Down and through the Main Diagonal.